-Round soled spokeshaves can cut deeper, tighter curves than flat soled ones and are typically used for shaping edges.
+Round or curved soled spokeshaves can cut deeper, tighter curves than flat soled ones and are typically used for shaping edges.

 Spokeshaves are, in essence, very short soled planes for working curved surfaces.
 Used for refining convex, biconvex, slightly concave, and concave/convex surfaces after initial shaping with the bandsaw and rasps.
 This delightful 265mm (overall length) Luban spokeshave is cast from bronze, with a satin finish, and a 50mm-wide T10 cutting iron hardened to RC60-63.